apmckinlay/suneido.js/docs/implementation.md

 Implementation
 ==============

+SuValue is the base class for SuNum, SuDate, SuObject, and RootClass

 String
 -------
 Use plain JavaScript strings with no wrapper.

 Number
 ------
-Use both plain JavaScript numbers and our own Dnum's.
+Use plain JavaScript numbers when they are safe integers and our own SuNum (decimal floating point) otherwise.

-A Dnum is internally represented as a pair of JavaScript safe integer numbers, a coefficient and an exponent.
+An SuNum is internally represented as a pair of JavaScript safe integer numbers, a coefficient and an exponent.
 This gives 53 bit range which is almost 16 decimal digits.
 See dnum.ts

-Note: This means 64 bit integers are not supported.
+Note: This means 64 bit integers are __not__ supported.

 Date
 ----